Julie Dzerowicz: As a Member of Parliament

 After a lengthy nomination process in 2015, Dzerowicz successfully secured the Liberal Party of Canada's nomination as the Liberal candidate in the riding of Davenport.
 In October 2015, she became the first female Member of Parliament for Davenport.

-In 2017, Dzerowicz was criticized for a copy-paste social media post based on a template sent to Liberal Caucus members expressing LGBTQ solidarity, where she forgot to insert the name of her riding into the post.
+In 2017, Dzerowicz introduced Private Member’s Motion M-126 calling on the House of Commons to recognize the contributions of Portuguese Canadians and to designate June 10 as Portugal Day and the month of June as Portuguese Heritage Month; the motion was adopted by the House.

 In February 2021, Dzerowicz introduced a private member's bill, Bill C-273, into the House of Commons of Canada calling upon the Minister of Finance to develop a national strategy for a guaranteed basic income.

 In June 2021, Dzerowicz invited constituents to ask her questions via the Reddit discussion website.
 During the online conversation she was criticized for wrongly stating on Twitter that the 2020 Port of Montreal strike had lasted 2.5 years, and for another tweet in which The Hill Times stated she was mocking a constituent who asked about the Canadian government's legal fight with survivors of Canada's residential school system.
 Dzerowicz's calls for more funding for affordable housing and universal basic income were better received.
 Dzerowicz did not answer questions about the Canadian Radio-television and Telecommunications Commission wholesale internet rates or the government's change of policy away from electoral reform.